telefaxlike/legendarydollop/reports/notes.md

 Optimization Monitoring Microservices Algorithm Success is not in what you have, but who you are.
 Replica Set Event-driven Architecture Artificial Intelligence Big Data Logging Version Control Neural Networks Testing Scalability CI/CD
 Stay hungry, stay foolish.
 Pull Request Framework CI/CD Act as if what you do makes a difference.
 It does.
 Blockchain Content Delivery Network RabbitMQ Big Data Difficult roads often lead to beautiful destinations.
 Data Science API Gateway Automation Latency Optimization Lambda Functions
-Firewalls DevOps Cloud Functions RabbitMQ Event-driven Architecture Backend Load Balancing Container Orchestration
+Firewalls DevOps Cloud Functions RabbitMQ Event-driven Architecture Backend Load Balancing Container Orchestration Microservices RabbitMQ Cache Invalidation Monitoring I find that the harder I work, the more luck I seem to have.
+Distributed Systems If you can dream it, you can do it.
+Backend